hive-engine/steemsmartcontracts-wiki/NFT-Market-Contract.md

         "nfts": [ "1","2","3","4" ],
         "marketAccount": "peakmonsters",
         "expPrice": "17.42477",
-        "expPriceSymbol": "ENG"
+        "expPriceSymbol": "BEE"
     }
 }
 ```
 A successful purchase will emit a single "hitSellOrder" event with data on all NFT instances sold:
-``symbol, priceSymbol, account: the buyer, ownedBy: u, sellers: data structure giving info on all sellers, paymentTotal: total sale price of all orders sold (after subtracting the market fee), feeTotal: total market fee of all orders sold``
+``symbol, priceSymbol, account: the buyer, ownedBy: u, sellers: data structure giving info on all sellers, paymentTotal: total sale price of all orders sold (after subtracting any market & agent fee), marketAccount: account that market fee goes to, feeTotal: total market fee of all orders sold, agentAccount: account that agent fee goes to, agentFeeTotal: total agent fee of all orders sold``
 example:
 ```
 {